-The model describes targeted, expected, and satisfactory performance, where seeking excellence is the standard.
+The model describes targeted, expected and satisfactory performance, where seeking excellence is the standard.
 The core competencies in the model are expected to be demonstrated in all employee roles.
 Managers have additional competencies based on their job function.

 The Consortium, in developing the descriptors and behavioral indicators in the model, were deliberately broad and inclusive of existing core competencies already developed at several UC locations.
 The Core Competency Model was reviewed and endorsed by the Chief Human Resources Officers at their May 2011 Meeting.
 The UCOP competency model describes expected behaviors focused on aligning behaviors with results.
-As such, it is a foundational tool for the assessment and development of individual contributors, managers and leaders.
 The UCOP competency model consists of one technical, seven foundational, and two leadership competencies as shown in Figure 7.
 The foundational and technical competencies are expected to be demonstrated in all employee roles.
 Those responsible for managing others are rated on the two additional leadership competencies.